joelczk/Discord-Music-Bot/README.md

 NOTE: Make sure that yur FFMPEG environment variables is set up properly
 ```
 **Acknowledgements**\
-The songs are streamed from ©Youtube
+The songs are streamed and donwloaded from ©Youtube